 In a recent post I promised a forthcoming post about common mistakes you may encounter as an Independent Athlete.
-I know an unfortunate amount about this, as an athlete who has learned the hard way in too many cases.
-But after today you will be armed against them!
+As an athlete who has learned the hard way in too many cases, I have some personal experience with these.
+But after today, you will be armed against them!

 First off, what do I mean by “Independent Athlete?”
 If you train alone more than a couple times a week or don’t have a coach to consult with, you’re likely an Independent Athlete.
-Even if you work with a coach, or with a team, or just a friend and training buddy, you are an Independent Athlete if you like to have a say in what you’re doing for training.
+Even if you work with a coach, or with a team, or just a friend and training buddy, you are an Independent Athlete if you like to be involved in planning your training, or find yourself always asking your coach why certain workouts are in your schedule.
+You like to dig a little deeper!

 Endurance sports are for strong-willed people.
-We’ve gravitated toward these tough sports for challenge, personal achievement, as even time alone.
-The question that has been at the forefront for me lately is,
+We’ve gravitated toward these tough sports for challenge, personal achievement, as even alone time.
+The question we have to ask ourselves is:

-How can I retain this stubborn independence while still benefiting from guidance and training smart?
+How can we retain our stubbornness, strong will, and perseverance while also benefiting from guidance and training smart?

-In my quest for the answer, I have identified 5 common mistakes that Independent Athletes make.
+In pursuit of an answer, I have identified 5 common mistakes that Independent Athletes make.
 Here they are:

 #1) We train too hard.